rticommunity/rticonnextdds-logparser/README.md

 * `--highlight regex`: show in bold regex matched logs, requires -c.
 * `--local-host LOCAL_HOST`: set the local address.
 * `--no-network`: do not show the network related logs.
-* `--no-inline`: do not show warnigns and errors in network logs.
+* `--no-inline`: do not show warnings and errors in network logs.
 * `--no-stats`: do not show the network and packet statistics.
 * `--no-progress`: do not show the interative info at the bottom.
 * `--debug`: export the unmatched log messages.